Derrick White NBA Preview vs. the Nets

-The Boston Celtics, with Derrick White, face off versus the Brooklyn Nets at 8:00 PM ET on Saturday.
+The Boston Celtics, Derrick White included, match up versus the Brooklyn Nets on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.